Prasanta-Hembram/Translation-work-list-for-Santali-language/README.md

 We got following by dowing hardwork translation:
 1. Translated Ol chiki version of [Ankidroid](https://play.google.com/store/apps/details?id=com.ichi2.anki).
 You can open and see it by selecting sat from language list in AnkiDroid.
 (72% complete)
 2. Translated Arogya setu app in Santali.(pending pull request)

+Note: Their are also other personal translation project which can be done by direct contacting me i will add you there.
+If interested please contact me :))